 This dish has elegant flavors and is an excellent accompaniment[ for simple meats like roast chicken or steak.
 It comes together quickly, too.
 Although truffle oil is expensive, only tiny amounts are used in recipes, at the very end of cooking to preserve its delicate flavor.
 I like to add a few drops to Alfredo sauce and mushroom dishes, too.

-Mashed Cauliflower with Parmesan Cheese and Truffle Oil
+Mashed Cauliflower with Parmesan and Truffle Oil

-1 pound cauliflower, cut into small florets
+2 pounds cauliflower, cut into small florets

-2 tablespoons butter
+2 tablespoons softened grass-fed butter

 1 cup Parmesan cheese, grated

-1/4 teaspoon freshly ground black pepper
+1/2 teaspoon freshly ground black pepper

 <1/2 teaspoon truffle oil

-Garnish: grated Parmesan cheese, parsley
+Garnish: grated Parmesan cheese

-If using fresh cauliflower, bring water to a boil in the lower part of a steamer.
+If using fresh cauliflower—Bring water to a boil in the lower part of a steamer.
 Place cauliflower in the upper part and 1/4 teaspoon salt, reserving the rest of the salt for later.
 Steam cauliflower until tender, about 7-10 minutes.